LonicaMewinsky/gif2gif/README.md

    - Ensure the img2img *Inpaint* tab is selected before pressing a *send to..* button.
    - Blended image may take some time to generate.
  - Results are displayed in output gallery on right side.
+ - Optionally blend output images.
+This will blend batches and ControlNet detectmaps together into one image.
  - [ControlNet](https://github.com/Mikubill/sd-webui-controlnet) extension handling improved:
    - "Target ControlNet models" dropdown added; specifies which models to replace input image with frames.
    - Allows, for example, a static *depth* background while animation feeds *openpose*.